Manushree-23/Diwali-sales-Analysis/README.md

 # Diwali-sales-Analysis
-Analysis of a diwali sale dataset using python
+Exploratory Data Analysis of a diwali sale dataset using python